 If you've never watched sevens rugby before, you're in for a treat.
 It's the same sport, but turned up to eleven.

 Rugby sevens is played on a full-size pitch, but with only 7 players per side instead of 15.
-The result?
-More space, more running, more tries, and non-stop action from start to finish.
+The result is a game with massive amounts of space, incredible pace, and spectacular tries.

 The Basics